apache/druid/integration-tests/README.md

 Before starting, if you don't already have docker on your machine, install it as described on [Docker installation instructions](https://docs.docker.com/install/).
 Ensure that you have at least 4GB of memory allocated to the docker engine.
-(Set under Preferences > Advanced.)
+(You can verify it under Preferences > Advanced.)

 Also set the `DOCKER_IP`
 environment variable to localhost on your system, as follows: